fergald/explainer-messageport-close/README.md

 * **Do features in your specification enable origins to downgrade default security protections?**
   * No.
 * **How does your feature handle non-"fully active" documents?**
-  * When a user navigates away from a document and the document is destroyed, this close event is fired.
-   It doesn't fire
-   if the document doesn't get destroyed on navigation and instead kept around as non-fully active/BFCached.
+  * If the document doesn't get destroyed on navigation and instead is kept aound non-fully acive/BFCached it will not fire.
+   It will fire if the document is discarded while non-fully active.
 * **What should this questionnaire have asked?**
   * Nothing to add.